breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 # What are graphs?

-Graphs are general-purpose data structures used to represent many data types and procedural phenomena.
-Consider the following hierarchy of data structures, all of which are graphs with increasing expressiveness:
+Graphs are general-purpose data structures used to represent a variety of data types and procedural phenomena.
+Unlike most languages, which are highly sequential, graphs are capable of expressing a much richer family of relations between entities.
+Consider the following hierarchy of data structures, all of which are graphs with increasing expressive power:

 - **Sets**: datasets, multisets, posets, alphabets
 - **Sequences**: Lists, strings, arrays, linear function composition